 (See box to right for links to ILO Convention and UN Declaration.
 See below for selection of acts relevant to indigenous people of specific countries)

 Two of the most famous cases relating to indigenous peoples in Latin America are Aguinda v.
 ChevronTexaco and Mayagna (Sumo) Awas Tingni Community v.
 Nicaragua.
 The former is a world-famous case of Ecuadorian indigenous communities in the Amazon against the oil giant, the other a case over land title in Nicaragua.
-See the sources below for extracts and analysis of these cases.
-Google produces numerous results for these cases, but be aware of bias in sources.

 Useful journals can be found at Internat 300 and at General 300.
 The journals below include useful articles: